Diyala campaign: 5th Squadron, 73rd Cavalry Regiment under fire

 One of the American units that took on the most casualties during the campaign was the 5th Squadron, 73rd Cavalry Regiment of the 82nd Airborne Division.
 The squadron came to Iraq at the beginning of September 2006 with 330 men, but half-way through their deployment almost 100 men from the original roster had been killed or wounded, all in the province of Diyala.
 By April 23, the squadron lost 20 soldiers to hostile action in the province and more than 80 had been wounded.
 They took part in the bloody Battle of Turki before the campaign and had been constantly under hit-and-run attacks later on.
-TF 300 conducted combat operations clearing the Diyala River Valley of AQIZ and IISI forces.
+TF 300 conducted combat operations clearing the Diyala River Valley of ISI forces.
 With that the squadron became the only squadron of the U.S. Army to lose almost a third of its force in the Iraq war.

 Operation "Arrowhead Ripper"

 In mid-June the U.S. mounted an offensive against Baghdad's northern and southern flanks.
 In the north an operation dubbed "Arrowhead Ripper" was started with air assaults under the cover of darkness in Baqubah.
 Heavy street fighting lasted throughout the first day of the operation, mainly in the center of the city and around the main city market.
 On the first day of the operation 22 insurgents and one U.S. soldier were killed.
 The next week saw U.S. forces trying to take Baqubah back from the insurgents.
 The attack on the city came from the west but was complicated by a maze of booby-trapped houses.
 It took the Americans a week before they secured 80 percent of the western section of the city.
 The insurgents already had intelligence that the U.S. army was going to attack the city and evacuated up to 80 percent of its principal leadership long before the operation.

 After a month of street battles the fighting ceased in large parts of the city but the town of Al Khalis, approx. 15 km to the north, seemed to have become a major restaging point for insurgents retreating form Baqubah, despite the nearby presence of significant US forces at FOB Grizzly and People's Mujahedin of Iran personnel at "Ashraf City".
 By July 9, the focus of operations seemed to have shifted to the Baghdad-Baqubah road SW of the town.

 On August 19, operation Arrowhead Ripper ended and Baqubah was largely secured by Coalition forces but still some insurgent presence remained in the city and surrounding areas but not in such large numbers as it was before the attack on the city.